 Some may choose to join a gym, travel more, or quit smoking.
 However, the New Year is also a time when many choose to resolve their debts.
-According to stats published by the Independent, the average person will dedicate around £4,600 to their New Year promises.
+According to The Independent in January 2018, the average person would dedicate around £4,600 to their New Year promises.
 A large sum, it’s believed this fee is used by many to get in better financial shape, such as through resolving credit card debt.

 Although a great idea, more than half of people making New Year’s resolutions haven’t identified where the additional funds would come from in order to achieve their goals.

-Of the people polled as part of the research, more than 10% would use a loan to achieve their New Years resolutions.
-Furthermore, around 25% will use a credit card.
+Of the people polled as part of the research by the Independent in 2018, more than 10% said they would have used a loan to achieve their New Years resolutions.
+Furthermore, around 25% said they would have used a credit card.
 Getting out of debt is an admirable goal for 2020 but there are better ways to do it than these means.

-For example, an IVA can freeze interest rates and charges and could eventually write off considerable amounts.
+For example, an IVA can freeze interest and charges and could eventually write off considerable amounts of unsecured debt, upon successful completion.
 Alternatively, for smaller sums, a Debt Management Plan could be the best option depending on your circumstances.

 There are a range of debt solutions out there – and we’re helping people with their finances even as you read this.Contact Us Now